 Through the foundation of the Global Vehicle Trust (GVT), Torquil Norman pursued his ambition to help people in the developing world by providing cost-effective mobility for communities to undertake crucial daily tasks, such as collect drinking water and transporting grain, fertilizer or building materials.

-The GVT briefed world-renowned automotive engineer and designer, Professor Gordon Murray, on a unique humanitarian programme to create a lightweight truck for the developing world.
+The GVT briefed world-renowned automotive engineer and designer, Professor Gordon Murray CBE, on a unique humanitarian programme to create a lightweight truck for the developing world.